-Farro and Walnut Stuffed Peppers serve as the ultimate, undeniable proof that eating plant-based dinners absolutely does not mean you will feel hungry an hour later.
-Traditionally, classic stuffed peppers are heavily weighed down by greasy ground beef and highly processed white rice.
-Unfortunately, these heavy ingredients often leave you feeling sluggish and bloated.
+Farro and Walnut Stuffed Peppers serve as the perfect proof that eating plant-based dinners does not mean you will feel hungry an hour later.
+Standard stuffed peppers rely on heavy, greasy meats and processed white rice.
+Those heavy elements can leave you feeling bloated and tired.

 Table of Contents